riley-williams/buoyant/docs/book/src/animation/transitions.md

 # Transitions

-Transitions occur when you have a conditional view like `if_view!` or `match_view!` that changes branches.
+Transitions occur when you have a conditional view like `if_view!`, `match_view!`, or `ViewThatFits` which changes branches.
 Because the branches contain different subtrees, there is no reasonable way to animate between them.

 ![Transition](./images/transition.svg)